ShpakovDmitry/nRF52840_experiments/docs/uart/README.md

 ### UART

-nRF52840 has 2x UART on chip including one with DMA support.
+nRF52840 has 2x UART on chip with DMA support.
 At the moment only UART **without** DMA will be used.
 UART module implements the following:
 * full-duplex operation
 * automatic flow control